AissamYekhlef/FormationsOnline/README.md

-## About Formations Online Courses Project
+## About Laravel Project

-Formations Online Courses is a web application with expressive.
+Formations Online Courses is a web applicationv created by **Laravel** Framework.
 Create for give a free courses to Students and for the Teachers to Create content can develop the Student who Want to learn more.

 ## Spaces of project
 there are three part in the project.